AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/media-for-edge-network/index.md

 Media for Edge Network requires Edge and Edge Identity extensions.
 Make sure to [configure the Edge extension in Data Collection UI](https://developer.adobe.com/client-sdks/documentation/edge-network/#configure-the-edge-network-extension-in-data-collection-ui) and [configure the Edge Identity extension in Data Collection UI](https://developer.adobe.com/client-sdks/documentation/identity-for-edge-network/#configure-the-identity-extension-in-the-data-collection-ui) before proceeding.

-## Configure Media for Edge Network extension in the Data Collection UI
+## Configure Media for Edge Network extension in the Data Collection Tags

-1. In the Data Collection UI, select the **Extensions** tab.
+1. In the Data Collection Tags, select the **Extensions** tab in your mobile property.
 2. On the **Catalog** tab, locate the **Adobe Streaming Media for Edge Network** extension, and select **Install**.
 3. Type the extension settings.
 For more information, see [Configure Media for Edge Network extension](#configure-the-media-for-edge-network-extension).
 4. Select **Save**.